Reviews And Comparisons Of The Best Juicers For Leafy Greens

 You Can’t Rely On Any Random Juicer!

 One of the most important decisions when it comes to juicing is to figure out the right juicer.
-The best juicer for one person’s needs might not be correct for your own plan.
+The best juicer for one person’s needs might not be correct for your own diet plan.
 If you’re someone who is only going to make orange juicer or for breakfast, then you need a different juicer than someone who’s planning on making green drinks with leafy greens.
 The design of the juicer is absolutely important.

 If you’re reading this, then you are interested in the best juicer for leafy greens (that means kale, spinach, swiss chard, parsley, wheatgrass).
 Juicers that handle leafy greens need to be designed a special way.
 In the past, people who made green juices were stuck having to use the classic juicer style (centrifugal).
 These were better than nothing, but they were not ideal.
-They were didn’t have the best yield, they were really loud, they clogged up when they were fed leafy greens, and they ran hot.
+They didn’t have the best yield, they were really loud, they clogged up when they were fed leafy greens, and they ran hot.
 The running hot issue is a big problem.
 Heat destroys enzymes and nutrients.
 If you are juicing leafy greens, one of the main things you’re looking to get is chlorophyll, and also zeaxanthin and lutein.
 These can be destroyed during the high speed hot process that centrifugal juicers use.

 Before we get into the main reviews, a note.
 The best juicer for leafy greens is going to be an auger (masticating) juicer.
 However, there are a few different designs.
-Some people like the rugged, horizontal workhouse shown below.
-This is what I use and what many people consider to be the best juicer for leafy greens you can buy.
+Some people like the rugged, horizontal workhorse shown below.
+This is what I use and what many people consider to be the best juicer for leafy greens that you can buy.
 However, there are some really great horizontal designs that you can get if you have limited space.
 I’ll show these at the bottom.

 Once you get into options like wide mouth, or self cleaning, your basically paying for convenience.
 These functions don’t improve the quality of the juice.
 What they do is make it easier for you to make juice.
 So that’s something to consider if you’re someone who doesn’t like to clean up or do lots of prep work.